Disease Guide ·Cruciate Ligament Tear ·2026

 Orthopedic Waiting Period

 Many policies have a 6-month orthopedic waiting period.
-Some insurers waive this with a clean vet exam.
-Since CCL tears can happen at any age, this waiting period is less problematic than for puppy conditions, but don't delay enrollment.
+Some insurers waive it with a clean vet exam.
+CCL tears happen at any age, so this period is less problematic than puppy conditions, but don't delay enrollment.

 🇺🇸 US Pet Insurance Guide